D24IT145-JayGundaraniya/Profile-Card/README.md

 ## Features
 - Displays user information dynamically.
-- Responsive design using Tailwind CSS.
+- Use functional component
-- Modular component structure.
+- Use of props.

 ## Technologies Used
 - React